llm-bible/llm-bible.github.io/_publications/sreedhar2024aligning.markdown

 bibkey: sreedhar2024aligning
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.03820"}
-tags: ['Responsible AI', 'Training Techniques', 'Model Architecture', 'GPT', 'Pretraining Methods', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'Responsible AI', 'GPT', 'Model Architecture', 'Training Techniques', 'Pretraining Methods']
 ---
 Recent advancements in instruction-tuning datasets have predominantly focused on specific tasks like mathematical or logical reasoning.
 There has been a